 “We’re actually thinking about exiting the position or looking at one of the other banks because of how well it’s done,” said Schwartz, who helps manage C$450 million for the Toronto-based money manager.

-Schwartz says there is better value with Canadian lenders (BMO) including Bank of Montreal (BMO), the fourth-largest lender, and Canadian Imperial Bank of Commerce, the fifth-biggest, and sixth-ranked National Bank of Canada.
+Schwartz says there is better value with Canadian lenders (BMO:US) including Bank of Montreal (BMO:US), the fourth-largest lender, and Canadian Imperial Bank of Commerce, the fifth-biggest, and sixth-ranked National Bank of Canada.

 “Investors overshot on the downside when lousy things were happening for Royal, and now they’ve overshot on the upside,” Schwartz said.
 “People shouldn’t be piling into Royal Bank stock at this price, they should be looking at the underperformers.”

 To contact the reporter on this story: Doug Alexander in Toronto at firstname.lastname@example.org

 To contact the editors responsible for this story: David Scheer at email@example.com; David Scanlan at firstname.lastname@example.org